Day Hospitals Australia Team

 Throughout, the approach has been consultative and team based, with a very strong focus on best practice and best outcomes for customer health and their experience in our facility, as well as the financial success of the business.

-Current ADHA nominee to Standards Australia Technical Committee reviewing AS/NZS 3003 – Wiring of Medical Treatment Areas in hospitals.
+Cheryl is also the Day Hospitals Australia external committee representative on the Standards Australia Technical Committee reviewing AS/NZS 3003 – Wiring of Medical Treatment Areas in hospitals.